-A rate "lock" or "commitment" is a promise from the lender to hold a particular interest rate and a certain number of points for you for a certain period of time during your application process.
-This keeps you from getting through your whole application process and finding out at the end that the interest rate has gone up.
+A rate "lock" or "commitment" is a lender's promise to set a particular interest rate and a particular number of points for you for a specified period during your application process.
+This ensures that your interest rate will not grow during the application process.

-Although there are various lengths of rate lock periods (from 15 to 60 days), the longer spans are generally more expensive.
-A lender may agree to freeze an interest rate and points for a longer span of time, like sixty days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of a shorter period.
+Rate lock periods can be various lengths of time, anywhere from fifteen to sixty days, with the longer spans generally costing more.
+A lender will agree to hold an interest rate and points for a longer span of time, such as sixty days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of fewer days.

 Do you have a question regarding a mortgage program?